johawa/Next.js_and_seo/README.md

 # This is my Tutorial on how to do SEO with a Next.js App

-Since Next.js Apps are Serveside rendered Google CrawlBot got issues with catching the all the Data, your App provides.
+Since Next.js Apps are serveside rendered.
+Google CrawlBot got issues with catching the all the Data, your App provides.
 Next.js uses a special Method call getPropsOnInitialLoad, this method provides a Component with data before the initial-load.
 The data catched, wil provide the Component with data, to render the whole Content on the Server.

 `Problem is:` Google Crawl Bot cannot catch this data correctly (even it is very clever), this is a huge Problem when it comes to SEO